PeterEB/coap-shepherd/README.md

 *************************************************
 <a name="API_execute"></a>
 ### cnode.execute(path[, args][, callback])
-Invoke an excutable Resource on the Client Device.
-An excutable Resource is like a remote procedure call.
+Invoke an executable Resource on the Client Device.
+An executable Resource is like a remote procedure call.

 **Arguments:**